Dickie Davis (cricketer): Career summary

 Davis was considered an able batsman, in his entire first-class career he scored 2,503 runs at an average of 15.26, with 5 half centuries and a high score of 67.
 A spinner who often did not get too much spin on a cricket ball, Davis was notable for his ability to bowl accurately and to tie up and end.
 As such he was a bowler whose style was more to defend the run rate than to actively seek to dismiss the batsman.
 Though, with the ball he took 421 wickets at an average of 34.92, with 17 five wicket hauls and 2 ten wicket hauls in a match, his best figures were 7/64.
 An able slip fielder, he took 157 catches.
 In his 145 List-A matches, he scored 457 runs at an average of 10.15, with a single half century high score of 56.
 With the ball he took 141 wickets at an average of 32.04, a single five wicket haul of 5/52.
-In the field he toom 57 catches in one-day cricket.
+In the field he took 57 catches in one-day cricket.

 Something of a journeyman, Davis was the first cricketer to have represented five different first-class counties.